RaghulRaju/iOS_Runtime_device_log_capture/README.md

 # Steps to be followed
 1. Go to iOS_Live_Log_Capture folder
-2. Create a shortcut for Apple (windows batch file) and move it to desktop
-3. Create a shortcut for iOS_Logs folder and move it to desktop
-4. Connect iPhone to PC
+2. Connect iPhone to PC
-5. Go to desktop and double click on Apple shortcut file from step 2 to run it
+3. Double click on Apple window batch file available in the folder.
-6. Press enter to capture iOS logs and reproduce the issue
+4. Press enter to capture iOS logs and reproduce the issue
-7. close the command window to stop capturing the log
+5. close the command window to stop capturing the log
-8. The log file will be saved in iOS_Logs folder from step 3
+6. The log file will be saved in iOS_Logs folder.

 Disclaimer: This script was not created or owned by me.
 I found it to be an efficient tool for saving time and space during my testing process.
 I believe many others will find it equally beneficial and helpful in their work.